-We found the principal dentist had the capacity, values and skills to deliver high-quality, sustainable care.
+We found the partners had the capacity, values and skills to deliver high-quality, sustainable care.

-The principal dentist was knowledgeable about issues and priorities relating to the quality and future of the service.
+Leaders were knowledgeable about issues and priorities relating to the quality and future of the service.
 They understood the challenges and were addressing them.